livep2000/sockjsio/readme.md

             	var data = JSON.parse( response );

-            	// possible ways to send a message connection.emitRoom( data.roomName, data.message );  		// Send to whole room including connection
+            	// possible ways to send a message connection.emitRoom( data.roomName, data.message )	// Send to whole room including connection
-            	connection.broadcastRoom( data.roomName, data.message );  	// Send to all in this room but connection
+            	connection.broadcastRoom( data.roomName, data.message );// Send to all in this room but connection
-            	connection.sendRoom( data.roomName, data.message );  	    // Send to this connection if in this room
+            	connection.sendRoom( data.roomName, data.message )	// Send to this connection if in this room

             	connection.emitClient( data.message );			// Send to all clients on the server
             	connection.broadcastClient( data.message );		// Send to all except connection
             	connection.sendClient( data.message );			// Send to this connection
             	});

 	    var isInroom = connection.isInRoom('room1');		// = true if in 'room1'
-	    var joined = connection.joined(); 				                // Array with roomnames
+	    var joined = connection.joined()				// Array with roomnames
 	    });

 Within the connections there are some handy events they all return the roomName.